 - an unsettled feeling in the stomach

-If a person with epilepsy feels they are about to have a seizure, they should try to get into a position where they cannot hurt themselves.
-This might include lying on a floor away from walls and furniture and loosening clothes that are tight around the neck.
-These precautions can help to avoid injuries and aid breathing if a seizure occurs.
+If a person feels that they are about to have a seizure, they should try to get into a position where they cannot hurt themselves.
+This might involve lying on the floor away from walls and furniture and loosening any clothing around the neck.
+These precautions can help prevent injuries and obstructed breathing if a seizure occurs.

-If Todd’s paralysis happens after a seizure, a person should rest in as comfortable a position as possible until it goes away.
+If Todd’s paralysis develops after a seizure, rest in as comfortable a position as possible until it goes away.
 The first time the paralysis occurs, the person requires medical attention.